Agentic use

 What Claude can't do here

-The MCP interface is intentionally read-only.
-There is no trade-execution tool.
+The MCP interface intentionally has no trade-execution tool.
 Claude can:

-If you ask Claude to "buy 100 shares of AAPL," it will tell you it can't — and won't try to.
-This is a hard architectural boundary: the daemon never exposes write paths to IBKR, regardless of what Claude asks.
+If you ask Claude to "buy 100 shares of AAPL," it can preview a non-submitting draft only if you explicitly ask for preview.
+It cannot submit that order, and won't try to.
+This is a hard architectural boundary: the bundled daemon does not expose broker-write paths to MCP, regardless of what Claude asks.

 Streaming quote resources are separate from tools.
 MCP clients discover the ibkr://quote/{symbol} template via resources/templates/list; resources/read gives one quote snapshot, and resources/subscribe emits coalesced tick frames through notifications/resources/updated until the client unsubscribes or closes the MCP session.
 This streaming resource is stock/ETF only; option streaming is not exposed.